Gradient Boosting Explained – The Coolest Kid on The Machine Learning Block

 I use all 11 other variables for the predictors.
 These describe the chemical composition of the wine.
 Fortunately, they are all numeric, otherwise, they would have to be converted to numeric as required by xgboost.

 As a preparatory step, I split the data into a 70% training set and a 30% testing set.
 This allows me to fit the model to the training set.
 Then I can independently assess the performance of the model with the testing set.

-Boosting is most often done with an underlying tree model, although a linear regression as also available as an option in xgboost.
-In this case I use the tree and plot the predictor importance scores below.
+Machine learning boosting is most often done with an underlying tree model, although a linear regression as also available as an option in xgboost.
+In this case, I use the tree and plot the predictor importance scores below.
 The scores tell us that the alcohol content is by far the most important predictor of quality, followed by the volatile acidity.

 Because of the possibility of overfitting, the prediction accuracy on the training data is of little use.
 So let's find the accuracy of this model on the test data.

 The table below illustrates the overlap between the categories predicted by the model and the original category of each case within the testing sample.
 The overall accuracy, shown beneath the chart, is 64.74%.

 However, there is one more trick to enhance this. xgboost uses various parameters to control the boosting, e.g. maximum tree depth.
 I automatically try many combinations of these parameters and select the best by cross-validation.
 This takes more time to run, but accuracy on the testing sample increases to 65.69%.

 How good is this model?
 For comparison, I'll repeat the analysis with CART instead of gradient boosting.
 The accuracy is much lower, at around 50%.
 Since alcohol is used for the first split of the tree, the resulting Sankey diagram below agrees with the boosting on the most important variable.
 So next time you buy the most alcoholic bottle of wine, you can tell yourself it's really quality you are buying!